Last updated Nov. 28, 2017.

 Listed below are some of the most commonly used Ohio bankruptcy exemptions.
 If you are married, then you should know that married couples are allowed to “double.”
 Doubling means that each of the amounts listed below can be applied up to its maximum for the property each spouse.
 For example, you and your spouse may each exempt your own car up to the full exemption amount.

-- Claims for personal injury: Up to $23,700 of awards from personal injury lawsuits that you’ve won.
+- Claims for personal injury: Up to $27,950 for bodily injury awards or settlements.

 - Life insurance: The full amount of your life insurance policy.